Orpius/SDK/docs/DevelopmentGuides/DotNet/index.md

 As the messages arrive, we place them into the `Messages` collection, which immediately displays them in the UI.

-Your AI Agent may call multiple custom tools or built-in tools;
+Your AI agent may call multiple custom tools or built-in tools;
 waiting for responses from the tools, and calling other tools based on those responses.
 Therefore, the sending of a single `UserMessage` to Orpius may see many returned messages within a single round.